Arch-cmyk/challenge-todo-list/README.md

 # challenge-todo-list
-challenge to do list  based upon javascript a classic to-do list based application!
+challenge to do list  based upon javascript, a classic to-do list based application!